ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 # Computer Science Fundamentals

-I've written about this [previously](/notes/tech-interviews.html): I really don't know why Computer Science Fundamentals are such a big focus in the industry.
+I've written about this [previously](/notes/tech-interviews.html): I really don't know why Computer Science Fundamentals are such a big focus in our industry.
 The reality of interviewing is that they are the most common denominator across companies, roles and level of experience.
-Love it or hate it, studying CS fundamentals is probably the most efficient thing you can do if you are prepping for technical interviews because a) it's probably been a while since you've done anything with binary trees or linked lists and b) these questions come up *all the time*.
+Love it or hate it, studying CS fundamentals is the most efficient thing you can do if you are prepping for technical interviews because a) it's probably been a while since you've done anything with binary trees or linked lists and b) these questions come up *all the time*.

 So what exactly is considered "CS fundamentals"?
 Here's my take on it: